Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <div>
 <div>

-The active player may assign some of her ships in the System just activated with the [Bombardment](#user-content-Bombardment_unitAbility) ability to the [non-friendly](#user-content-Allegiances) planets of this System, in order to be able to bombard them during the [6) Planetary Landing Resolution](#user-content-PlanetaryLandingsResolution_TacticalActionStep) step of this Tactical Action.
+The active player may assign some of her ships in the active System with the [Bombardment](#user-content-Bombardment_unitAbility) ability to the [non-friendly](#user-content-Allegiances) planets of this System, in order to be able to bombard them during the [6) Planetary Landing Resolution](#user-content-PlanetaryLandingsResolution_TacticalActionStep) step of this Tactical Action.

 <!-- The Planetary Landings step consists in two parts:

 * **Planetary landings**: The active player may land Troops, PDSs and Leaders currently carried by his ships in the just activated System on planets in the same System.
 PDSs and Leaders landing on non-friendly planets must be accompanied by at least one troop.
 * **Bombardment assignment**: The active player may assign some of his ships in the just activated System with the *Bombardment* ability to the non-friendly planets of this System, in order to be able to bombard them during the 6) Planetary Landing resolution step.  -->
 </div>

+***Definition:*** <a name="Invasion"></a>
+An **Invasion** is a planetary landing on either a [neutral](#user-content-Allegiances) or [enemy](#user-content-Allegiances) planet.

 </div>

 ##### 6) Planetary Landings Resolution <a name="PlanetaryLandingsResolution_TacticalActionStep"></a>
 <div>

-> Change from base SA: This step is now called "Planetary Landings Resolution" instead of "Invasion Combat", since not all planetary landings trigger an Invasion Combat.
+> Change from base SA: Changed the name of this step to "Planetary Landings Resolution", instead of "Invasion Combat", since it is really what it is.
+Not all planetary landings trigger an Invasion Combat, so why calling this step "Invasion Combat"?

-Until all planets that had units or Leaders landed on them or ships assigned to bombard them in the System just activated have been *resolved*, the active player chooses an unresolved planet and resolves it according to the following:
+Until all planets that had units or Leaders landed on them or ships assigned to bombard them in the active System have been *resolved*, the active player chooses an unresolved planet and resolves it according to the following:

-***Note:*** *In what follows, "landed" Troops, PDSs and Leaders refer to the Troops, PDSs and Leaders that were landed on the planet being resolved.*
+***Note:*** *In what follows, "landed" troops, PDSs and Leaders refer to the troops, PDSs and Leaders that were landed on the planet being resolved.*

 <!-- ###### If the planet is *friendly*